nordquists/sustain/README.md

 </p>

 ## Technologies Used
-The main three tools I used to make this application are React.js, Node.js, and MongoDB.
-I used Figma for design.
+I used Swift exclusively for the iOS application.
+I used Figma to design the application.

 ## Have a question?
 Curious about Sustain?